GoogleCloudPlatform/cluster-health-scanner/cheatsheet.md

 taking advantage of what BND has to offer.

-You can see Helm's [installation documentation](https://helm.sh/docs/intro/install/) for details, but most users will find using the commands below to get adn use the installer script to be sufficient:
+You can see Helm's [installation documentation](https://helm.sh/docs/intro/install/) for details, but most users will find using the commands below to get and use the installer script to be sufficient:

 ```bash